The Trademarks Law Review: Russia

 i Inherent registrability

-Approximate time frames for trademark registration procedure in Russia are as follows:
+Approximate time frames for the trademark registration procedure in Russia are as follows:

 - the official filing receipt is issued within one month of the date of filing an application or sooner;

-- the official action is issued within six to seven months of the date of filing the application (an examiner's objections, if any, may increase the term to between two and three years, depending on the circumstances of the case, number of appeal stages, etc.); and
+- the official action is issued within five to seven months of the date of filing the application (an examiner's objections, if any, may increase the term to between one and two years, depending on the circumstances of the case, number of appeal stages, etc.); and

 - where the trademark is successfully registered, the registration certificate is issued within two months of the date of payment of the official fee for registration.